corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

-The signature bytes are opaque and their format depends on the cryptographic scheme identified in the X.509 certificate, for example, elliptic curve signatures use a standardised (non-AMQP) binary format that encodes the coordinates of the point on the curve.
+The signature bytes are opaque, and their format depends on the cryptographic scheme identified in the X.509 certificate, for example, elliptic curve signatures use a standardised (non-AMQP) binary format that encodes the coordinates of the point on the curve.
 The type `java.security.cert.X509Certificate` does not appear in the schema, it is parsed as a special case and has the descriptor `net.corda:java.security.cert.X509Certificate`.
 A field with this descriptor is